Errol Parish Church: History

 The church's clock was installed in 1902 in memory of Reverend Robert Graham, who served as the church's minister for 42 years.
 The church's bells were restored at the same time.
 The organ and communion table were provided by another bequest in 1905, and in 1915–16, Lady Ogilvie Dalgleish paid for new flooring, the installation of heating and gas lighting, a pulpit and chairs for the priests and elders.
 Electricity was installed in 1934 at the expense of Mr William Watson of Scone.
 The silver font dates from 1778 and was removed from the 1765 church.
-The church has been a category A listed building since 1971, its boundary walls and gatepiers being included in the citation.
+The church has been a category A listed building since 1971, its boundary walls and gate piers being included in the citation.

 In July 2017, objections were made concerning the church's bells, which an anonymous complainant claimed were too loud.
 On the village's social media page, over 400 people posted their support for the continued striking of the bells, and the complaint was later withdrawn.

+In September 2022 a Rose Garden was dedicated in the church grounds to those who died during the COVID-19 pandemic when services could not be held in the church.